- Know you goals and deliverables

 Adam’s Pest Control use their ERP to view who’s doing what, and for how long.
 This makes it easy to coordinate workflow management, spreading it evenly amongst staff.

 Once the project has kicked off, monitor how your team is tracking so you can continue to optimise your resources.
-For example, cloud ERP MYOB Advanced allows employees and contractors to record their time via the mobile app, so you can see precisely how time is tracking on your project in real-time without relying on paper-based timesheets.
+For example, cloud ERP MYOB Advanced Business allows employees and contractors to record their time via the mobile app, so you can see precisely how time is tracking on your project in real-time without relying on paper-based timesheets.

 You can also connect specific projects and budgets directly to the timesheets and assign labour hours to specific projects and tasks.
 This makes it easy to review estimated time against actual time and manage costs accordingly.